Shire Regenerative Farm home

 - exceeding the animal welfare standards of even the Polyface and French Bresse methods

-100% holistically savanna-pastured, including mother's milk, highly nutritious tree & shrub forage, organic produce, (no dry grain, no barn time)
+100% holistically savanna-pastured, including mother's milk, dense grasses, highly nutritious tree & shrub forage, organic produce, (no dry grain, no barn time)

-19 separate supplemental free choice mineral combinations, no added hormones or antibiotics
+19 separate supplemental free choice mineral combinations, only herbal medicine (no toxic chemicals), no added hormones or antibiotics

 Rotationally grazed for avoiding pathogen cycles, with clean pasture and a fresh salad always available